Risk Management

 Risk Management Policy and Process

-Taiwan Mobile established a risk management policy in 2011, and relevant policies and procedures were disclosed on the official website.
+Taiwan Mobile Co.
+(TWM) established a risk management policy in 2011, and relevant policies and procedures were disclosed on the official website.
 The policy was revised for the third time by the board of directors in 2022 as the highest principle for risk management.
 The Company actively plans risk management policies, the organizational structure and risk management systems; potential risks in the operation of the Company are dealt with on a preventive basis before they occur.

-In 2022, the audit results did not show any internal control deficiencies and abnormalities.
-Nevertheless, 84 concrete suggestions for improving operational procedures were proposed as ways to improve the quality of management.
+In 2023, the audit results did not show any internal control deficiencies and abnormalities.
+Nevertheless, 123 concrete suggestions for improving operational procedures were proposed as ways to improve the quality of management.
 The improvements and suggestions are to be tracked on a quarterly basis until they have been completed.

 Risk Management Scope